Net zero 2050 is fast approaching, and individual ambitions to reduce carbon emissions are under the spotlight.

 Our Renewable Biomass and Related Services DPS provides a compliant route to market for renewable biomass fuels, which is split into two lots, to help organisations work towards becoming carbon neutral - Lot 1 – Wood Chips and Lot 2 – Wood Pellets.
 The DPS also includes other related services, such as boiler maintenance, hopper and storage vessel training, fuel level management, completion of renewable heat incentives, wood cracking and wood chipping and supply of heat (where suppliers/providers fund, own and operated the boiler and sell the heat to the client on per kWh basis).

-We’re here to support you every step of the way in your transition to biofuels and to help you reach your net zero targets, so if you’d any further guidance or advice please do not hesitate to contact the YPO energy procurement team, or view our Renewable Biomass and Related Services DPS.
+We’re here to support you every step of the way in your transition to biofuels and to help you reach your net zero targets, so if you’d like any further guidance or advice please do not hesitate to contact the YPO energy procurement team, or view our Renewable Biomass and Related Services DPS.